maxvfischer/DIY-CNC-machine/README.md

 ![attach_endstoppers_z_axis_12](./images/build/frame/attach_endstoppers_z_axis_12.jpg)

-One black and one red 0.75 mm^2 cable were cut at a length so that they reached over the top bridge beam, through the X-axis cable chain and through the Y-axis cable chain to the front of the CNC machine.
-A handful of shrinking tubes were shrunk around the cables to keep them together.
+One black and one red 0.75 mm^2 wire (**E03**) were cut at a length so that they reached over the top bridge beam, through the X-axis cable chain and through the Y-axis cable chain to the front of the CNC machine.
+A handful of shrinking tubes (**O24**) were shrunk around the wires to keep them together.

 ![attach_endstoppers_z_axis_13](./images/build/frame/attach_endstoppers_z_axis_13.jpg)